samuelburbulla/dune-mmesh/doc/concepts/moving.rst

  - If an edge is shorter than the minimum edge length :math:`h_{min}`, the cell will be marked for coarsening.

 Additionally, if the ratio of longest to shortest edge is larger than 4, the cell is marked for coarsening.
-The number 4 occurs from the fact that we we will use bisection and a triangle where two edges are longer then :math:`h_{max}` should not be splitted into smaller triangles where an edge is shorter than :math:`h_{min}`.
+The number 4 occurs from the fact that we will use bisection and a triangle where two edges are longer then :math:`h_{max}` should not be split into smaller triangles where an edge is shorter than :math:`h_{min}`.

 Finally, a maximal radius ratio is taken into account to remove very ugly cells.
 Always coarsening has priority before refinement because refinement would not remove ugly cells.

-The minimal and maximal edge lengths :math:`h_{max}` and :math:`h_{min}` are initialized automatically when constructing a mesh by determining the range of edge lengths occuring the grid.
+The minimal and maximal edge lengths :math:`h_{max}` and :math:`h_{min}` are initialized automatically when constructing a mesh by determining the range of edge lengths occurring in the grid.

 Remark that :code:`markElements()` also checks the elements of the interface grid.
 Therefore, the interface will be refined and coarsened as well if edges of the interface get too long or too short.